SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Experiments

-\paragraph{Contribution Extraction.} Qwen2-7B substantially outperforms all other models, achieving 42.4\% ROUGE-1 compared to 37.8\% for Llama-3.1-8B and 33.6\% for Mistral-v0.3.
+\paragraph{Contribution Extraction.} Qwen2-7B substantially outperforms all other models, achieving 29.8\% R-L compared to 25.7\% for Llama-3.1-8B and 23.7\% for Mistral-v0.3.
 This suggests that Qwen2 better captures the bullet-point structure typical of contribution statements.
-The performance gap is even more pronounced against \prellm models, with Qwen-7B achieving only 22.6\% ROUGE-1.
-Interestingly, Mistral-v0.1 (36.3\%) outperforms its newer version v0.3 (33.6\%) on this task, suggesting that model updates do not uniformly improve all capabilities.
+The performance gap is even more pronounced against \prellm models, with Qwen-7B achieving only 15.4\% R-L. Interestingly, Mistral-v0.1 (23.8\%) performs comparably to its newer version v0.3 (23.7\%) on this task, suggesting that model updates do not uniformly improve all capabilities.

-\paragraph{TL;DR Generation.} Llama-3-8B and Llama-3.1-8B achieve the highest scores with 37.5\% and 37.0\% ROUGE-1 respectively, followed closely by Mistral-v0.3 at 36.4\%.
+\paragraph{TL;DR Generation.} Llama-3-8B and Llama-3.1-8B achieve the highest R-L scores with 28.8\% and 28.6\% respectively, followed closely by Mistral-v0.3 at 28.1\%.
 The relatively lower performance across all models reflects the inherent challenge of extreme compression, where 12,000+ words must be distilled into approximately 20 words.
 BERTScore remains high at 89\% across models, suggesting successful semantic preservation despite limited lexical overlap.

-\paragraph{Qualitative Analysis.} Figure~\ref{fig:qualitative_comparison} illustrates model outputs on an ICML 2025 paper.
-Qwen2-7B most closely matches the ground truth structure, producing three distinct contribution items that align with the original claims, while Mistral-7B and Llama-3-8B tend to merge contributions into fewer, less specific statements.
+\paragraph{Frontier Reference (DeepSeek-R1).} DeepSeek-R1 (671B) lies within the band of strong 7-8B baselines on R-L (22.6/25.6/24.0 for Abstract/Contrib/TL;DR) and BERTScore (86.9/87.2/88.0), and is not the best model on any task.
+Its lower lexical overlap reflects a verbose reasoning style rather than a quality gap, as semantic-level scores (BERTScore, and the CIDEr/SciBERTScore/BARTScore in Appendix~\ref{app:domain_metrics}) remain comparable.
+This indicates \scizoom is not saturated by simple scaling and remains challenging for frontier reasoning models.